 - If our DoA policy requires category-based approval routing (not just amount-based), can you configure that?
 Show me the matrix.

 - Does the platform validate ABNs against ATO records?
-What happens when an ABN is invalid?
+What happens when an ABN is invalid or inactive?
+Can you validate one in real time during this demo?

 - How does the platform handle partial PO matching, where the invoice amount is a legitimate percentage of the PO value?